-RDG 100 Reading for the 3 hrs.
-Technologies (3-0)
+RDG 100 Reading for the Technologies (3-0)

-Teaches reading, writing and problem-solving strategies appropriate to vocational/technical programs.
+strategies appropriate to vocational/technical programs.
 Provides practice with applying skills necessary for success in specific career-vocational programs.

 (NOTE: Cannot be used for Group II or V General Studies requirement for A.A. or A.S. degree.)